Talking Trash: Everything you need to know when taking your trash to the curb in Bangor, Brewer

-Bangor and Brewer are joining neighboring towns in making a change when it comes to the stuff you wheel to your curb once a week.
+BANGOR, Maine — Bangor and Brewer are joining more than 115 neighboring cities and towns in making a change when it comes to the stuff you wheel to your curb once a week.

 This week, both cities are transitioning over to the Coastal Resources of Maine Fiberight facility in Hampden.

-“This is the state-of-the-art recycling facility in the country today,” said Fiberight’s CEO in September 2018, while giving the media a hard hat tour.
+“This is the state-of-the-art recycling facility in the country today,” said Fiberight’s CEO, Craig Stuart-Paul, in September 2018 while giving the media a hard hat tour.

 The facility was still under construction at the time.